 Zero Waste Sonoma is funded through a disposal surcharge collected at all Sonoma County refuse disposal sites.
-New organics processing infrastructure, including a new municipal organics processing and composting facility in the county, built by Renewable Sonoma, was proposed to be funded through taxexempt bonds from the California Pollution Control Financing Authority (CPCFA) program.
+New organics processing infrastructure, including a new municipal organics anaerobic digestion and composting facility in the county, to be built by Renewable Sonoma, was proposed to be funded through tax-exempt bonds from the California Pollution Control Financing Authority (CPCFA) program.
 Repayment will be funded through processing rates set through a contract between Zero Waste Sonoma and Renewable Sonoma.
 These rates are passed through to customers based on franchise agreements between each member agency and the franchised haulers.